greensleeves8/Final_Project_Baseball/README.md

 [Fangraphs](https://www.fangraphs.com/)

-Fangraphs is another widely used site for historical baseball data.
+Fangraphs is another widely used site for historical baseball data, with a focus on sabermetric analysis.
 One helpful feature of Fangraphs is that it offers the ability to build out tables/reports and save those reports locally.
-To create a table of upcoming Hall of Fame ballots (2021, 2022), the players eligible were taken from baseball-reference and then turned into a table in order to run the machine learning model to predict future inductees.
+To create a table of upcoming Hall of Fame ballots (2021, 2022, 2023), the players eligible were taken from baseball-reference and then turned into a table in order to run the machine learning model to predict future inductees.

 ## Data Exploration :satellite: